rubencardenes/rc-pi-car/README.md

 git clone https://github.com/rubencardenes/rc-pi-car.git

-# Installation instructions on the PC:
+# Installation instructions on the Raspberry PI:

 Download the code in your Raspberry PI:

 git clone https://github.com/rubencardenes/rc-pi-car.git

-The following instructions are required on your Raspberry PI to send the video to a browser:
+The following instructions are required to setup a http video stream on the Raspberry PI and be able to see that in any browser on your PC:

-Enable the camera using
+First, make sure you enable the camera on the PI:
 `sudo raspi-config`
-Select Interfacing options
+Select: Interfacing options
 Enable Camera

 Now install the h264-live-player from 131 user: